AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 re-established in their original state."[^408] He wrote to Mennas requiring him to frame a canon in these words:

-"\'Whoever says or thinks that the torments of the demons and of impious men are temporal, so that they will at length come to an end, or whoever holds to a restoration either of the demons or of the impious, let him be anathema."
+"'Whoever says or thinks that the torments of the demons and of impious men are temporal, so that they will at length come to an end, or whoever holds to a restoration either of the demons or of the impious, let him be anathema."